History of the Cincinnati Bengals: The first two seasons

 Founder Paul Brown coached the team for its first three seasons, accumulating 15 wins and 27 losses and one tie.
 One of Brown's college draft strategies was to draft players with above average intelligence.
 Punter/wide receiver Pat McInally attended Harvard, and linebacker Reggie Williams attended Dartmouth College and served on Cincinnati city council while on the Bengals’ roster.
 Because of this policy, many former players were highly articulate and went on to have successful careers in commentary and broadcasting as well as the arts.
 In addition, Brown had a knack for locating and recognizing pro football talent in unusual places.

 The 1970s: Growing pains

-In the summer of 1970, coinciding with the completion of the AFL-NFL merger, Riverfront Stadium (later known as Cinergy Field from 1996 to 2002), a home they shared with the Cincinnati Reds until the team moved to Paul Brown Stadium in 2000, was opened.
+In the summer of 1970, coinciding with the completion of the AFL-NFL merger, Riverfront Stadium (later known as Cinergy Field from 1996 to 2002), a home they shared with the Cincinnati Reds until the team moved to Paul Brown Stadium (now Paycor Stadium) in 2000, was opened.
 Brown, Bill "Tiger" Johnson, Homer Rice, and Forrest Gregg coached the Bengals during the '70s.
+The Bengals were placed in the AFC Central division with the completion of the merger, and were its first division champions in 1970.